tudelft3d/3dfier/docs/pages/settings/input_options.md

 ### uniqueid
 This is the name of the attribute in the input file that contains a unique value per feature.
 In case nothing is put here it uses *fid* by default. **CHECK THIS**
-When not using a unique identifier many of the output formats will be invalid according to their standard. **Note: Multipolygons are split so the identifier is changed by adding a trailing counter**.
+When identifiers from different datasets conflict with each other, many of the output formats will be invalid according to their standard.
+This is because each object in the final model has to have a unique id, even when originating from different sources. **Note: Multipolygons are split so the identifier is changed by adding a trailing counter**.

 ### lifting
 This is a class name corresponding to the list of the lifting options defined in [Lifting options]({{site.baseurl}}/lifting_options).
 In total there are 7 different possibilities to choose from;